 1. The District prohibits the sale, possession, distribution, dispensation, or use of illegal drugs on property owned or operated by the District and at any District-related event.

-Deleted: [Choose Option 1 or 2:] [Option 1:
+Deleted: [Choose Option 1 or 2:] [Option 1: and at any District-related event].

 Deleted: <#>[Option 2: The District may also prohibit the use of these products at District-related events.]¶